 CS: Therapist performing relaxation technique

 Classical conditioning is also used in therapy to combat different types of phobias and anxieties, such as the fear of dogs.
-The therapist might frequently show the person pictures and videos of dogs while performing relaxation methods so that the person can form a link between dogs and relaxation.
+In this context, a therapist might frequently show the person pictures and videos of dogs while performing relaxation methods so that the person can form a link between dogs and relaxation.

 Similarly, if primary students hate a particular subject, the teacher couples that subject with a pleasant and fun environment so that students can learn to enjoy while studying that subject.